neptune-software/dxp-architecture-diagrams/README.md

 ### Third-Party Licenses

 This project uses icons from the [SAP BTP Solution Diagram Guidelines](https://github.com/SAP/btp-solution-diagrams) which is licensed under the Apache 2.0 License.
-For more details see https://github.com/SAP/btp-solution-diagrams/blob/main/LICENSE
+For more details see [LICENSE](./LICENSE) file.

-Copyright 2024 SAP SE or an SAP affiliate company and sap-btp-solution-diagrams contributors.